SpongePowered/SpongeDocs/source/faq.rst

 What are Sponge mods
 ~~~~~~~~~~~~~~~~~~~~

-Sponge mod is not currently avalible but is still be planned for the
+Sponge mod is not currently available but is still be planned for the
 future.
 These mods will preform a variety of functions related to the
 client.